Best App Icon Examples to Inspire You

 Instagram’s new look is definitely one of the best app icon redesigns ever.
 Although the new icon is a simple outline, it uses subtle drop shadows for a more striking look.
 Plus the symbol itself is a perfect choice for this social media platform.

-Perhaps the icon image itself doesn’t necessarily convey the app’s main functionality immediately.
+Perhaps the icon image itself doesn’t necessarily convey the app’s main functionality of this period tracking app.
 Still, it does inspire a particular feeling (lightness, being carefree), which is what you’d want in an app like this.

 Purple and pink color schemes are very popular in the tech industry.
 Here’s another great app icon concept that makes clever use of color and simple speech bubble shapes.